SRT (SubRip Subtitle)

 Format

-• Each block contains four parts:
+• Each block contains four components:

-1. Sequence Number: A numeric counter indicating the order of the subtitle.
+1. Sequence number: A numeric counter indicating the order of the subtitle.

-• Key Mapping: In Lingohub, the timecode range (e.g., 00:00:00,000 --> 00:00:02,500) is used as the key for the segment.
+• LingoHub uses the timecode range (e.g., 00:00:00,000 --> 00:00:02,500) as the segment key.

 1